jakeols/luma-eng-interview/README.md

 ## Running the tests

-Testing is done via nyc, Chai, and Mocha, and has been configured.
+Testing is done via Instanbul (nyc), Chai, and Mocha, and has been configured.

 ```
 npm test